Understand guideline and funding cycles

 The Foundation supports research to inform the development of effective juvenile justice policies and practices.
 Grantmaking has included support for the Research Network on Adolescent Development and Juvenile Justice, whose research addressed the competence of young people to stand trial, youthful immaturity and criminal responsibility, and desistance from criminal behavior.
 More recent research is examining the process and effectiveness of systems reform in the Models for Change states, including studies of the consequences of mental health screening in pretrial detention, risk/needs assessment, financing systems change, benefit-cost analysis of juvenile justice programs and services, and interactions between schools and juvenile justice.

 The Foundation is no longer accepting proposals for grants in juvenile justice.
-Should work proceed in criminal justice reform, the Foundation will make an announcement about specific areas of interest.

 Updated April 2014